Learn the common signs of mental illness in adults and adolescents.

-NAMI-Ipsos polling released in Fall 2021 and Spring 2022 shows that creating and funding 988 and a full crisis response system shows broad support for a robust mental health crisis system, as well as federal and local action to fund it.
+NAMI-Ipsos polling released in Fall 2021 and Spring 2022 show broad support for creating and funding 988 and a full crisis response system.

-Fifteen of the nation’s leading mental health professional organizations, advocacy groups and funders published this plan offering federal and state policymakers an evidence-based toolkit for implementing a continuum of mental health and substance use care in conjunction with the federally mandated 988 crisis hotline for mental health emergencies, which will be operational in July 2022.
+Fifteen of the nation’s leading mental health professional organizations, advocacy groups and funders published this plan offering federal and state policymakers an evidence-based toolkit for implementing a continuum of mental health and substance use care in conjunction with the federally mandated 988 crisis hotline for mental health emergencies

 NAMI Blogs & Webinars